Aikido self defence can be a very effective method of protecting yourself, your family, and loved one's. in a street attack situation...

 experience the force of the blow!

 Aikido Yoshinkan is taught to the Japanese riot police, who send their officers on a tough training course.
-If you use this training and add some street type attacks from a variety of different angles, then you are getting closer to being able to defend yourself in an aggressive situation.
+If you use this training and add some street type attacks from a variety of different angles, then you are closer to being able defend yourself from a violent attack.

 These dojo's and this type of training are becoming less common, but are still an essential part of the complete Aikido experience.
 After all real Aikido self defence is supposed to be 'martial' then 'art'...